praekelt/django-dfp/README.rst

 Django Simple Autocomplete
 ==========================
-**App that provides tags to fetch Google DFP ads asynchronously in a single request.**
+**App that provides tags to fetch Google DFP ads in a single request.**

 .. contents:: Contents
     :depth: 5